 Do you like to stay on campus during college parents weekend or explore the local area?
-TravelingMom with Pets Judy Antell has been finding so many things to do in Minneapolis that she wouldn’t mind if her daughter stayed in the Twin Cities (or “The Cities” as the locals call it).
+This TravelingMom has been finding so many things to do in Minneapolis that she wouldn’t mind if her daughter stayed in the Twin Cities (or “The Cities” as the locals call it).
 However you refer to them, Minneapolis and its neighbor, Saint Paul are great for family vacations.
 And you can bring the family dog!

 In the four years I’ve been visiting, I’ve found no shortage of free things to do in Minneapolis and Saint Paul.
 Soon, my youngest daughter will graduate from Carleton College, and we finally won’t have to pay college tuition!
 We also won’t have as many reasons to make the trip to Minnesota.
 We have been considering bringing our dog to graduation – those boarding fees add up!
 So on our latest trip, we decided to to explore dog friendly hotels in Minneapolis, along with dog friendly attractions.